Nik Kinley

 For free weekly insights on leadership & power subscribe to: Inside Leadership

-He is the author of a series of books on leadership, many of which have been translated into multiple languages, and is a prize-winning author of over a hundred articles.
-He has appeared as an expert on major television networks including the BBC and France 24, been featured in outlets such as The Economist, Forbes, and The Times, and regularly lectures at institutions such as IMD in Switzerland.
+He appears as an expert on the BBC and France 24, has been featured in The Economist, HBR Online, Forbes and The Times, and regularly lectures at IMD in Switzerland.

 We have an entirely messed-up relationship with power.
 It is something that almost everyone wants, that promises much and can help us achieve great things.
 Yet power isn't something we openly talk about or understand, and that’s a problem.
 While power is an essential part of every leadership role, it is also a difficult and sometimes toxic partner that changes everyone who holds it.
 And often, in ways that make being a good leader much harder.